-I gained working experience as a student assistant at the environmental consultancy Tauw in the Netherlands and Germany and as a University research assistant.
+I gained working experience as a student assistant at the environmental consultancy Tauw in the Netherlands and Germany and as University research assistant.